microconfig/microconfig/README.md

 ```

 # Profiles and env specific properties
 Microconfg allows specifying env specific properties (add/remove/override).
-For instance you want to increase connection-pool-size for dbs and increase amount of memory for services.
+For instance you want to increase connection-pool-size for dbs and increase amount of memory for prod env.